Dan Cronin: Second term

 In August 2016, Cronin supported the county board's decision to spend $290,000 to hire federal and state lobbyists.
 During the local elections in April 2017, Cronin endorsed Richard Irvin for mayor of Aurora.
 In September, Cronin appointed Burr Ridge resident Greg Hart to the county board to replace John Curran, who had been appointed to the Senate.
-Cronin's budget for fiscal year 2018 imposed spending cuts, mainly impacting personnel, due to a $2.7 million reduction in revenues from the state government.
-The budget included funding for a new communications center for DuPage Public Safety Communications.
-In November of that year, Cronin joined several mayors and the board chairmen of other suburban counties in opposing the Small Cell Wireless Bill, proposed state legislation that would have removed local governments' ability to regulate small cell wireless installations.
+Cronin presented a balanced budget for fiscal year 2018, despite the challenges faced from a $2.7 million reduction in revenue.
+This revenue loss was caused by the state keeping 10% of the income tax revenue intended for municipalities and counties as well as reducing DuPage's share of the RTA sales tax and personal property replacement revenues.
+Cronin's budget allocated funds toward public safety, the DuPage Care Center, a new communications center for DuPage County Public Safety Communications, among other projects.
+In November of that year, Cronin joined local mayors and county officials in opposing the Small Cell Wireless Bill (SB1451), proposed state legislation that would regulate small cell wireless installations statewide, but not on a local level.
+The local officials argued that while 5G technology was needed, statewide regulation would give private companies control over installations on taxpayer-owned facilities, also imposing a low fee for local government to recover costs incurred by the use of those facilities.
+Local officials urged the state legislature to negotiate the bill to ensure fairness to local communities.
+The bill was signed into law in April 2018, exempting Chicago from the legislation.

 In September 2018, Cronin joined a letter written by Curran, regarding an ongoing public health investigation of a sterilization plant in Willowbrook operated by Sterigenics International.
 Amidst an attempt by the Illinois Environmental Protection Agency (under the direction of Governor Bruce Rauner) to withhold relevant pollution reports from the office of the Illinois Attorney General, Curran and Cronin urged cooperation between Rauner and Attorney General Lisa Madigan to review the emissions permit previously issued to Sterigenics.
 Later that month, Cronin met with William Wehrum, assistant administrator of the federal Environmental Protection Agency for air and radiation, to urge increased monitoring of pollutants at the facility.